membraneframework/membrane_ffmpeg_swscale_plugin/README.md

 ## Description

+### PixelFormatConverter
+PixelFormatConverter accepts raw video in any of the pixel formats specified in type [`Membrane.RawVideo.pixel_format_t()`](https://hexdocs.pm/membrane_raw_video_format/Membrane.RawVideo.html#t:pixel_format_t/0) as input and is capable of producing output in any of these pixel formats.

+When creating the element you need to specify a single option `format` defining the desired pixel format of the output.
+The element requires `Membrane.RawVideo` caps on the input with `aligned: true` constraint, meaning that each buffer must contain exactly one raw video frame.

+### Scaler
 Scaler needs input in the YUV420p format, processes one frame at a time and requires getting caps with input video width and height.
-To meet all requirements either `Membrane.Element.RawVideo.Parser` or some decoder (e.g. `Membrane.H264.FFmpeg.Decoder`) have to precede Scaler in the pipeline.
+To meet all requirements either `Membrane.RawVideo.Parser` or some decoder (e.g. `Membrane.H264.FFmpeg.Decoder`) have to precede Scaler in the pipeline.

 There are two options that have to be specified when creating the element: